Property Damage Lawyer In Fort Lauderdale

 How long does it take for you to receive the payment?

 Depending on the type of first-party claim, your payment could take some time to process.
 As a rule, larger claims take longer to process.
 It’s important, however, that you don’t accept the first offer merely out of expediency.
 Insurance companies frequently low-ball settlements to protect their bottom line.
-A first-party property damage lawyer can help you navigate the difficult negotiations process.
+A first-party property damage lawyer can help you navigate the difficult negotiation process.

 What is negligence and how does it affect the claim?